Can you trust gluten-free labels?

 2. If food is not labeled gluten-free, can you rely on the ingredient list?

-The FDA study analyzed whether consumers could rely on reading the ingredient list if a food was not labeled “gluten-free.”They evaluated 186 foods that appeared to have no gluten ingredients but were not labeled gluten free.
+The FDA study analyzed whether consumers could rely on reading the ingredient list if the food was not labeled “gluten-free.”They evaluated 186 foods that appeared to have no gluten ingredients but were not labeled gluten-free.
 Unfortunately, they inexplicably included products containing oats.
-It has long been known that oats, while inherently gluten free, are frequently cross contaminated with gluten.
+It has long been known that oats, while inherently gluten-free, are frequently cross-contaminated with gluten.
 This is so well known, in fact, that there are a number of companies that specialize in producing certified gluten-free oats that are specially grown, harvested and packaged to prevent contact with gluten.

 In the results, the FDA study states that 19.6% of unlabeled foods with no gluten in the ingredients contained unacceptable levels of gluten.
 But when we take oats out of the equation, only 4% of these products contained gluten.